Retiu/TauriExtractor/README.md

-# TauriExtractor
+# Tauri Extractor / Tauri Asset Ripper
-A python script to extract Web-based programs built with the Tauri v2 framework
+A python script to extract/rip files and assets from Web-based programs built with the Tauri v2 framework

 > **Note:** This tool was partially written by [Claude](https://claude.ai) (Anthropic).
 The research of the EXE files of the Tauri v2 framework and reverse engineering was done collaboratively.